VoxelGameDev/OpenVox/README.md

 # How To Contribute
 Fork the project in github and make changes, then make a pull request when you feel it is ready.
 The admins will review your changes and may or may not merge them with the main product.

-# Style Guide:
-We have added this to our [wiki](https://github.com/VoxelGameDev/OpenVox/wiki/Style-Guide).
+Style Guide is on our [wiki](https://github.com/VoxelGameDev/OpenVox/wiki/Style-Guide).